RTduino/RTduino/README.md

 - Please follow the previous chapter to import a project into RT-Thread Studio and select `Support Arduino` in RT-Thread Settings.

-- Please to go `Software` column, and select `Arduino` category, and extend `Sensor` sub-category of Arduino library.
+- Please to go `Software` column, and select `Arduino libraries` category, and extend `Sensors` sub-category of Arduino library.
 Then, select and enable the Adafruit AHTx0 Arduino driver library.
 RT-Thread Studio will help you to enable other dependency libraries, such as Adafruit Unified Sensor library, Adafruit BusIO library and so on.

 ![3-1](docs/figures/3-1.png)